crodox-app/simpleDemo/README.md

 # simpleDemo

-This repository provides a testbed for validating and experimenting with the most rudimentary functionality of the Crodox syntax detection system.
+This repository provides a pseudo-code testbed experimenting with the most rudimentary functionality of the Crodox syntax interpreter.

 The project is intended to serve as a foundation for testing syntax recognition, parsing behavior, and basic detection mechanisms.
-It contains minimal examples and experimental implementations designed to verify core concepts before integrating more advanced language features.
+It contains minimal example concepts used to verify core functionality before integrating more advanced language features.